ubq-testing/start-stop-module/README.md

 # `@ubiquity/ts-template`

-This template repository includes support for the following:
+This template repository includes support for the following

 - TypeScript
 - Environment Variables